NGEET/fates-tutorial/docs/source/create_scripts.md

 ```

-But the next bit is where you will make most changes during the tutorial.
-This is
-where we edit the user_nl_elm file.
-The user_nl_elm file is where we specify
+The next bit is where we edit the user_nl_elm file.
+The user_nl_elm file specifies
-namelist options, such as which optional modules to turn on, where
-we point to the parameter file and inventory data, and where we define which history
+namelist options, such as which optional modules to turn on, and points to the parameter file and inventory data.
-variables to output.
+It also defines which history variables to output.

 ```
 # point to your parameter file